Mojang/minecraft-legends-docs/README.md

 ## Geology Service
 [The Geology Service](GeologyService.md) is a system that lets us place special “geology” textures in the world.
 It allows us to generate terrain features that we could not easily achieve with our standard procedural terrain generation.

+## World Placement
+All of the biomes and interesting things in the world use locations determined by the [World Placement](WorldPlacement.md) system.
+It is the core of the procedural world generation system in Minecraft Legends and is the starting place for creating the whole world.

 ## BSharp
 The bulk of the heavy lifting in the campaign mode is accomplished through our scripting language called BSharp.
 It is built on JavaScript and can do quite a lot of powerful things in the game.
 Check out the [BSharp Reference Sheet](BSharpReferenceSheet.md) for more information.